rijuvenator/settings/README.md

 `backup.sh` copies all current files and folders to `~/settings/`

-`colors.sh` prints a helpful ANSI SGR color code matrix.
+`colors.sh` prints a helpful ANSI SGR color code matrix
+  * On OS X, the script needs some minor modifications; see script for details